Code: Python AST, bytecode, machine code

 Prelude Functions

-JSL includes a rich standard library:
+JSL includes a standard library covering the basics:

 Quick Start